woven-visionai/wts-dataset/README.md

 {
     "20230707_12_SN17_T1": [  ##scneario index
         {
-            "labels": [  ##segment number, this is known information will be given, the user does not need to do the video segmentation.
+            "labels": [  ##segment number, this is known information will be given "4"
-                "4"
             ],
             "caption_pedestrian": "",  ##caption regarding pedestrian